All Episodes

 And she needs a contested election.

-Otherwise she cannot win.
+Otherwise, she cannot win.

-And then we end up with Screech.
+And then we end up with Screech as president of the United States.

 Good point.

-And we're gonna I'm gonna get there.
+And I'm going to get there.

-And I get to their I'll get there in a minute.
+And I'll get there in a minute.

-You're you're a cruise guy, but you've acknowledged all this excitement around Trump, and I imagine you think this this excitement's infectious.
+But I want you to tell me, curious, you're a cruise guy, but you've acknowledged all this excitement around Trump.

 What is it about Cruz?

-Why are you a cruise guy?
+Why are you a Cruz guy?

-He's the he's the real deal.
+He's the real deal.

-Anything he he just was the real deal.
+No, he just was the real deal.

-Uh not that Trump wasn't that way.
+Trump wasn't that way.

 Trump was very engaging when I met him.

-Um he never pushed anybody away, never refused somebody taking a picture with him.
+He never pushed anybody away, never refused somebody taking a picture with him.

-You because you know he's a absolutely ideology cruise is where I fall in line with.
+Ideology, Cruz is where I fall in line with.

 And you, because of that, Cruz is your guy, and you think Cruz actually could make the changes necessary to reverse the direction the country's going.

-I mean, it's this excitement is infectious.
+I mean, this excitement is infectious.

 It's the kind of thing that a lot of people think they want to be part of.